-Our community shares a special connection with our environment and has a strong emphasis on preserving natural assets for future generations.
+Our community shares a special connection with country and has a strong emphasis on preserving natural assets for future generations.

-This responsibility to safeguard our unique destination is a top priority.
-However, we face significant challenges due to urbanisation and population growth which threaten our natural landscapes, wildlife and waterways, our environmental conservation efforts, our community cohesion, and our ability to fulfil our promises to visitors.
+This responsibility to safeguard our unique destination is a top priority, but we face significant challenges due to urbanisation and population growth, which threaten our natural landscapes, wildlife and waterways, our environmental conservation efforts, our community cohesion, and our ability to fulfill our promises to visitors.

-Simultaneously, there is a growing global demand for sustainable experiences, vet limited opportunities exist for visitors to actively engage in local impact programs or support businesses contributing positively to our destination.
+Simultaneously, there is a growing global demand for sustainable experiences, yet limited opportunities exist for visitors to actively engage in local impact programs or support businesses contributing positively to our destination.